 November 13-14: Flotation Applications and Plant Practice

-This two day symposium focuses on the application of flotation, and will include sessions on:
+This two day symposium focused on the application of flotation, and included sessions on:

 - Plant Operations, particularly related to new technology, and process mineralogy problems